eylamf/create-reducer/README.md

 import { useReducer } from "react";

 function MyComponent() {
-  const [state, dispatch] = useReducer(reducer, initialState);
+  // Using the reducer and actions from the snippet above 👆 const [state, dispatch] = useReducer(reducer, initialState);

   const handleIncrement = () => {